Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The restarted shifted CMRH method

 for $i = 1,2,\ldots,t_s$.
-The linear systems (\ref{eq3.3}) are solved efficiently using Givens-rotations, as their coefficient matrices are upper Hessenberg.
-The practical implementation of the restarted shifted CMRH method is summarized in Algorithm~\ref{alg2}.
+Systems (\ref{eq3.3}) are upper Hessenberg, and are solved efficiently using Givens rotations.
+The complete restarted shifted CMRH method is summarized in Algorithm~\ref{alg2}.

-Similar to the result desribed in~\cite[Lemma 2.4]{AFUG} for the restarted shifted GMRES method, it is possible to establish the conditions below on the uniqueness of the solution of the reduced linear system~(\ref{eq3.3}) for the restarted shifted CMRH method. \begin{lemma} Let $\varphi_m$ be the residual polynomial \cite{Lai2011} of $m$ iterations of the CMRH method for the seed system, i.e., ${\bm r}_m = \varphi_m(A){\bm r}_0$.
-Then (\ref{eq3.3}) also has a unique solution $({\bm s}^{(i)}_m,\gamma^{(i)}_m)$ iff $\varphi_m(\sigma_i) \neq 0$. \end{lemma} \textbf{Proof}.
-Since the detailed proof of the above lemma is almost the same as that of \cite[Lemma 2.4]{AFUG}, so we omit it here. $\Box$

-Based on the above result, we can provide the following preliminary convergence analysis of the restarted shifted CMRH method applied to the solution of multi-shifted linear systems. \begin{theorem} If the coefficient matrix $A$ is positive definite, i.e., $(A{\bm x},{\bm x}) > 0,\forall{\bm x} \neq {\bm 0}$, and $\sigma_i < 0$ for all $i$, and if the restarted CMRH method converges for the seed system, then the restarted shifted CMRH method also converges for the additional systems for every restart frequency $m$.
+The following convergence result can be given for the restarted shifted CMRH method. \begin{theorem} If the coefficient matrix $A$ is positive definite, i.e., $(A{\bm x},{\bm x}) > 0, \forall{\bm x} \neq {\bm 0}$, and $\sigma_i < 0$ for all $i$, and if the restarted CMRH method converges for the seed system, then the restarted shifted CMRH method also converges for the \textit{add} systems for every restart frequency $m$.
 Moreover, we have